bfredl/neovim/zero7rel/header.md

-This release has been focused on exposing more core functionality to lua.
+more core functionality has been exposed to lua.
 This includes the ability to define user commands, autocommands and mappings via the API and with lua callbacks as handlers.
 Color schemes can be defined as pure lua scripts, as `nvim_set_hl` now supports global highlights.

 As for UI features, signs can now be defined via the `extmark` API.
 This enables a consistent inteface for a plugin to provide buffer highlights, virtual text and signs via one single mechanism.
 Global statusline can be used to replace the smaller window statusline with a single line spanning the entire screen.